Design is one of those tricky areas of business which some people seem innately good at and others are terrible.

 When navigating a website, you’re normally doing so from the header of the site.
 A website like Amazon, which sells a million and one different things, allows you to navigate through the header and then filter down the side.

-This checklist is geared toward an e-commerce startup who wish to internally iterate and improve their layout and structure.
+Our Header Design Process is geared towards an e-commerce startup who wish to internally iterate and improve their layout and structure.
 We provide step by step guides through the research process and then propose easy to implement steps to improve.
-There’s an effort in this checklist to provide the reader with third party solutions to help them optimize their website.
+There’s an effort in this checklist to provide the reader with third-party solutions to help them optimize their website.

 Not all of us can afford a designer all the time.
 Don’t worry, I’m looking out for you.